home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ## General notes for all entities

 Entities listed below that have a * behind their name are disabled by default.
-To enable them go to settings->devices->reolink->device->+x enties not shown, click the entity you want to enable, settings (gear) -> enable.
+To enable them go to settings->devices->select the reolink device->+x enties not shown, click the entity you want to enable, settings (gear) -> enable.

 ## Number entities